 Copyright © Nucleus Medical Media, Inc.

-Factors that may increase your risk of passive-aggressive behavior include:
+Factors that may increase your chance of passive-aggressive behavior include:

 A mental health professional diagnoses passive-aggressiveness after doing a psychological evaluation.
 This may include a range of mental health and neurological tests to assess how the brain is functioning.